Kodungallur Kunjikkuttan Thampuran: Paccha Malayalam Movement

-Kunjikkuttan thampuran had too many scholar friends.
-Their meeting "Kavi Sammelanam" was also famous.
-They started writing poems in pure Malayalam, avoiding the over influence of Sanskrit.
-This movement came to be known as "Paccha Malayalam" Movement.
+Kunjikkuttan Thampuran had many scholar friends.
+Their meetings, called "Kavi Sammelanam", were also famous.
+They began writing poems in pure Malayalam, avoiding the excessive influence of Sanskrit.
+This movement came to be known as the "Paccha Malayalam" Movement.

 Translations

-He collected and studied the old scriptures of India.
-He has translated the entire Mahabharata within 874 days.
-In the Malayalam era of 1068, under the leadership of C.P.
-Achuta Menon, effort was taken to translate Mahabharata as kilippaattu.
-Advertisement appeared in the Malayala Manorama daily of ME 1068 Kanni 17.
+He collected and studied the ancient scriptures of India.
+He translated the entire Mahabharata within 874 days.
+In the Malayalam Era year 1068, under the leadership of C. P. Achuta Menon, an effort was made to translate the Mahabharata as kilippaattu.
+An advertisement appeared in the Malayala Manorama daily on ME 1068, Kanni 17.
 The plan was to finish the translation in five years.
-Whatever portion Kunhikkuttan Thampuran was assigned, he supposedly finished.
-But the manuscript was never found.
+Whatever portion Kunhikkuttan Thampuran was assigned, he supposedly completed.
+However, the manuscript was never found.

-After 8–10 years Katatthanaattu Udayavarman Thampuran started the effort to translate Bharata Manjari by Kshemendra.
-Kunhikkuttan Thampuran finished Drona Parva.
-Effort unfinished due to the death of Udayavarman Thampuran.
-Work finished up to Santi Parva.
+After 8 to 10 years, Katatthanaattu Udayavarman Thampuran began an effort to translate Bharata Manjari by Kshemendra.
+Kunhikkuttan Thampuran completed the Drona Parva.
+The effort remained unfinished due to the death of Udayavarman Thampuran.
+The work was completed up to the Santi Parva.

-Kunhikkuttan Thampuran started translation single handedly on ME 1079 Metam 25.
-He planned to translate 50 slokas a day, during one yaama (till 9 o'clock), so that the work can be finished in 4–5 years.
-As he started translating, speed increased up to 150 slokas in one yaama.
-Translation completed on ME 1082 Kanni 12 (874 days).
+Kunhikkuttan Thampuran started the translation single-handedly on ME 1079, Metam 25.
+He planned to translate 50 slokas a day during one yaama (until 9 o'clock), so that the work could be finished in 4 to 5 years.
+As he continued translating, his speed increased to up to 150 slokas in one yaama.
+The translation was completed on ME 1082, Kanni 12 (874 days).
 This was a metre-by-metre translation.
-He has been truthful to even broken metres in the original.
+He remained faithful even to broken metres in the original.